 - Cut felt rectangles (any color, stiffened or soft felt) for the flaps (place these on your poster board as you go to ensure your measurements were correct)

 - Cut stiffened felt strips for the top of each of the rectangles

 - Use your glue gun to glue the stiffened felt strips to the top of the rectangles

 - Stick or glue your index card holders on the felt rectangles (on the same side as the stiffened felt strip at the top)

-- Use a pen or pencil to mark the exact location of the rectagles on your poster board, then add a stip of glue to the top (on the opposite side of the stiffened felt strip) and glue each in place (make sure to glue one at a time since the glue will dry quickly)
+- Use a pen or pencil to mark the exact location of the rectangles on your poster board, then add a strip of glue to the top (on the opposite side of the stiffened felt strip) and glue each in place (make sure to glue one at a time since the glue will dry quickly)

 - Stick or glue another index card holder to the poster board under each of the flaps you have created